The International Human Rights Framework on the Right of Peaceful Assembly

 Views of Civil Society

 Freedom of assembly is tightly restricted.
-Organizations must apply for official permission to assemble, and security forces routinely use excessive force to disperse unauthorized demonstrations.
-After nationwide anti-China protests in June 2018, during which dozens of participants were assaulted and arrested, the courts convicted well over a hundred people of disrupting public order, and many were sentenced to prison terms.
-The protests were driven in part by opposition to a draft law allowing long-term leases of land in special economic zones that critics said would be dominated by Chinese companies.
-The legislation in question was postponed and still pending at year’s end.
+Organizations must apply for official permission to assemble, and police routinely use excessive force to disperse unauthorized demonstrations.
+After nationwide anti-China protests in 2018, during which dozens of participants were assaulted and arrested, the courts convicted well over a hundred people of disrupting public order, and many were sentenced to prison terms.